What Are Dental Crowns?

 The price of dental crowns can be more than you can handle, but that shouldn't be a barrier between you and the care you need.
 Flossy uses a pay-as-you-go model that only charges you for the services you receive.
 No deductibles, no monthly premiums, no hidden fees.
 It’s just transparent pricing that you’ll know upfront before you go.

 Through our tech-enabled user experience, you can find a dentist, book an appointment, and pay all in one app.
 And did we mention that you can save up to 50% on most services?
-That means you can get a dental crown for as little as $790 -- almost half the national average.
+That means you can get a dental crown for much cheaper than the national average.